 1. Cleanse your hair

-Whether it be deeply cleansing with shampoo, an ACV rinse, a bentonite clay mask, or co-washing with your favorite conditioner you need to cleanse your hair.
-The way you cleanse will depend on your hair’s porosity.
-This will rid your scalp and shaft from product build-up which can prevent you from achieving a good wash and go.
+Whether it be deeply cleansing with shampoo, an ACV rinse, a bentonite clay mask, or co-washing with your favorite conditioner, you need to cleanse your hair.
+The way you cleanse will depend on your hair's porosity.
+This will rid your scalp and shaft of product build-up, which can prevent you from achieving a good wash and go.

 2. Deep condition your hair